 Let’s start super basic before taking a deep dive into all the details:

 What Are PR Backlinks?

-A PR backlink is any link from a media news outlet’s website.
-They are an essential part of a digital PR strategy because it shows search engines that the content that your business publishes online is trustworthy and comes from a reputable source.
-PR backlinkslinks are one of the key things to get when doing B2B Seo services.
+A PR link is any link from a media news outlet’s website.
+They are an essential part of digital PR backlink strategies because they show search engines that the content that your business publishes online is trustworthy and comes from a reputable source.

 When executed properly, news outlets and press release publications can be the source of powerful backlinks.